Alexander Keith Jr.: Biography

 Hunted down by one of his victims, Keith fled again with Cecelia, this time to Germany.
 He hobnobbed with wealthy socialites and Saxon generals under the assumed name of "William King Thomas".
 When the couple began to run out of money, remembering a series of fraudulent insurance claims on blockade-running ships that sank at sea, Keith eventually determined to just destroy a ship himself.
 Using a variety of aliases, he set about purchasing timers and dynamite.
 He obtained around 150 British pounds of insurance for what he claimed was a barrel of caviar to complete his scheme.

-His initial target was a Norddeutscher Lloyd ship, the Mosel.
+Keith made his first attempt in June 1875, when he sent a filled barrel to New York on the Lloyd steamer Rhein which he insured for £9000; he followed the ship on the vessel Republic but upon arrival in New York, he discovered that the detonator had failed and the bomb had not exploded.
+In another attempt, the purser of the steamer Celtic refused to acknowledge receipt of a chest allegedly filled with dollar coins without first inspecting its contents.His initial target was a Norddeutscher Lloyd ship, the Mosel.
 This led to a major catastrophe in Bremerhaven in 1875, when a time bomb he had placed in the "caviar" barrel accidentally went off on the dock, killing 81 people.
 According to one witness: "A mushroom-shaped column of smoke rose approximately 200 meters above the harbor.
 Everywhere people were crying and whimpering beside ruins.
 The entire pier was covered in soot: it was like the gateway to hell."
-At the time, the deed was called the "crime of the century."
+At the time, the deed was called the "crime of the century".

 Monument to the 81 victims of the Thomas Crime in Bremerhaven's Wulsdorf Cemetery.

 Keith was aboard another ship in Bremerhaven at the time of the Mosel explosion.
 He went to his suite and shot himself twice with a revolver, but survived for a week.
 After the tragedy was revealed as a murder/insurance scam on a large scale, the disappearances of other ships were investigated to see if Keith and his possible associates were involved.
 One was the disappearance of the SS City of Boston, which vanished in January 1870.
 The allegation was proven to be false.
 He was reputed to have been buried in an unmarked grave in Bremerhaven.
 His severed head was kept at the Bremer Police Museum and was destroyed by Allied bombing in 1945.
 Newspapers called it "The Thomas Crime".

 Regarding his time bomb, Keith's biographer Ann Larabee wrote: "Keith was not responsible for the political passion of these violent political groups, but he played a role in showing them a means of action."